This document is only valid for the day on which it is accessed. Please read our disclaimer.

 - If the child does not respond well, treat as septicaemia, insert a urinary catheter and contact PICU.
 Notify your consultant.
 Lumbar puncture may be dangerous and should be deferred.

 - If there is a good response to bolus therapy, change to 0.9% sodium chloride and 5% glucose at maintenance rates while awaiting blood results.

 Is This Gastroenteritis?

 - Acute gastroenteritis may be defined as diarrhoea of rapid onset, with or without vomiting, fever or abdominal pain.
 There is often a history of contact with another person with the same symptoms.
-Rotavirus is the most common infectious agent, and may also cause low grade fever, cough, coryza and neurologic symptoms.

-- In a child with a diagnosis of gastroenteritis who has abdominal pain that continues for more than 24 hours, alternative diagnosis need to be considered and investigated for, consultant review needs to occur, and further surgical intervention may be required.
+- In a child with a diagnosis of gastroenteritis who has abdominal pain that continues for more than 24 hours, alternative diagnoses need to be considered and investigated for, consultant review needs to occur, and further surgical intervention may be required.

 - Not all vomiting is gastroenteritis.
 Bile stained vomiting means bowel obstruction until proven otherwise.
 Surgical conditions that may present with vomiting include pyloric stenosis (typical age about 6 weeks), intussusception (typical age about 6 - 10 months), appendicitis or intestinal malrotation.

-- Vomiting may precede diarrhoea in Rotavirus, but you should suspect that isolated vomiting may be due to another cause.
+- Vomiting may precede diarrhoea in gastroenteritis, but you should suspect that isolated vomiting may be due to another cause.
 In every child with bile-stained vomiting, obtain a plain (erect/supine) abdominal X ray and a surgical opinion.